tobert/tobert.github.io/src/post/installing-cassandra-spark-stack.md

 The connector is now published in Maven and can be installed easiest using ivy on the command line.
 Ivy can pull all dependencies as well as the connector jar, saving a lot of fiddling around.
-In addition, while you can let ivy download the connector directly, it will end up pulling down all of Cassandra and Spark.
+In addition, while ivy can download the connector directly, it will end up pulling down all of Cassandra and Spark.
 The script fragment below pulls down only what is necessary to run the connector against a pre-built Spark.

 This is only really needed for the spark-shell so it can access Cassandra.
-Most of your projects should include the necessary jars in your deployment jar rather than pushing these packages to every node.
+Most projects should include the necessary jars in a fat jar rather than pushing these packages to every node.

+I run these commands on node0 since that's where I usually work with spark-shell.
+To run it on another machine, Spark will have to be present and match the version of the cluster, then this same process will get everything needed to use the connector.

 ```
 cat > download-connector.sh <<EOF